spidercatte/demo/README.md

 Open a web browser and navigate to http://localhost:8080/api/wagers to access the running application.

 #### Test the Endpoints
-Use Postman collection (`CodingTest.postman_collection.json`) or curl to test the REST endpoints exposed by the application.
+Use Postman collection (`etl.postman_collection.json`) or curl to test the REST endpoints exposed by the application.

 ```
-curl -v -F 'file=@"/path/matrix.csv"' localhost:8080/api/echo
+curl 'localhost:8080/api/wagers/summary'
 ```

 #### Shutdown the Application